ppy/osu-wiki/wiki/Game_Modifiers/en.md

 - [Nightcore was originated from an April Fool joke.](https://osu.ppy.sh/forum/t/49733)
 -  Flashlight nearly ran out of batteries!

- 5 years ago, this mod has been subject to heavy controversy in the past, as its implementation makes it the easiest mod for hackers to cheat on.
-This mod has been made unranked before during a time of heavy cheater activity, but was restored not long after. \\:D/
+ 5 years ago, this mod had been subject to heavy controversy in the past, as its implementation makes it the easiest mod for hackers to cheat on.
+It was made unranked before during a time of heavy cheater activity, but was restored not long after. \\:D/
  If you want to know more, refer to these two threads:

 --   [Flashlight is back!](http://osu.ppy.sh/forum/viewtopic.php?f=9&t=41519)